-Democrats Can Calm Their 2020 Election Anxiety By Accepting There's No One Else
+Democrats Can Calm Their 2020 Election Anxiety By Accepting That There's No One Else

 "You can imagine much stronger candidates," Elaine Kamarck, a longtime DNC member, told the Post.

-She prefers a more moderate figure like Brown, who has said being in favor of Medicare-for-all as a replacement to private insurance is a bad idea, because it's unpopular in a place like Ohio.
+She prefers a more moderate figure like Brown, who has said being in favor of Medicare for All as a replacement to private insurance is a bad idea, because it's unpopular in a place like Ohio.

 Late entries rarely work